swiftbiosciences/16S-SNAPP-py3/README.md

    inherently lack comparable alignment positions.

 Additional notes:
-   More trimming/filtering/denoising may be added as needed for specific data sets to improve the performance of the analysis.
+   Quality trimming/filtering/denoising may be adjusted in run_dada2.R script as needed for specific data sets to improve the performance of the analysis.